-Last Updated: 03/06/2019
+Last Updated: 12/13/21

 Customs exams can be a significant source of frustration and confusion when you’re moving goods in and out of the United States.
 Additionally, when your shipment is put on a customs hold, it can completely derail its timeline—and cost you money.

-To help reduce some of the mystery around these exams, we’ll walk you through the three most common types of customs exams, along with their timelines and fees.
+To help reduce some of the mystery around these exams, we’ll walk you through the most common types of holds and customs exams, along with their timelines and fees.
 We’ll also help you understand why your shipment might get targeted for a customs exam, as well as what you can do to avoid the delays and costs that result.

 Unfortunately, it’s impossible to tell for certain why your shipment was selected.
-As part of their mission to secure the U.S. border, Customs and Border Protection (CBP) uses unknown algorithms to evaluate the degrees of risk for each shipment entering and departing the United States.
+As part of their mission to secure the border, U.S. Customs and Border Protection (CBP) uses unknown algorithms to evaluate the degrees of risk for each shipment entering and departing the United States.

 However, at the end of the day, many shippers who do everything “right” can still be one of the 3-5% of shipments chosen each year for a customs exam.
 Unfortunately, it’s simply part of the reality of shipping goods in and out of the U.S.